statnett/image-scanner-operator/README.md

 ### Custom resources

-The Image Scanner operator does currently define a single user-facing Custom Resource Definition (CRD), [ContainerImageScan][CIS-CRD] (CIS), that represents the Kubernetes API for runtime image scanning of workload container images.
+The Image Scanner operator currently defines a single user-facing Custom Resource Definition (CRD), [ContainerImageScan][CIS-CRD] (CIS), that represents the Kubernetes API for runtime image scanning of workload container images.
 See [stas_v1alpha1_containerimagescan.yaml][CIS-example] for a (simplified)